 Find a good co-founder.
-The training of architects is highly individualistic, we are taught to be able to lead a vision, differentiate ourselves from the rest, and deliver on projects often by ourselves.
-To be able to succeed in launching a venture, you also need to be able to share this vision, recognize that there are other kinds of expertise that you haven’t mastered, and rely on other people to deliver.
+The training of architects is highly individualistic.
+We are taught to be able to lead a vision, differentiate ourselves from the rest, and deliver on projects often by ourselves.
+To be able to succeed in launching a venture, you also need to be able to share this vision.
+And recognize that there are other kinds of expertise that you haven’t mastered, and rely on other people to deliver.

 How do you see the future of the architectural profession?
 In which areas (outside of traditional practice) can you see major opportunities for up and coming developers and architects?